 Through POPCO, philosophy graduate students visit Colorado K-12 classrooms to conduct custom-tailored philosophical discussions on a variety of topics.
 These discussions encourage students to think carefully and creatively about challenging questions: What makes something science as opposed to pseudo science?
 Do the laws of physics and biology allow for free will?
 Under what conditions is war ethically acceptable?
 Do minds require brains?
 What are the limits of civil disobedience?
 Could robots have rights?
 A POPCO discussion can also support the teaching of critical thinking skills by challenging students to comprehend new ideas, analyze cause/effect relationships, and differentiate facts from emotional appeals.

-Interested teachers or administrators should contact Dawn Jacob for more information.
+Interested teachers or administrators should contact co-directors Dawn Jacob and Connor Kianpour for more information.

 Support for National High School Ethics Bowl teams